 Consider your budget: As mentioned earlier, Suhagra is generally more affordable than Viagra due to its generic status.
 If cost is a primary concern, Suhagra may be a more suitable option.
 However, it is essential to balance the cost with other factors, such as availability, personal preferences or doctor’s opinion.

 Personal preferences and experiences: Ultimately, the choice between Suhagra and Viagra may come down to physician’s opinion, personal preferences and experiences.
 Some individuals may find that one medication works better for them or causes fewer side effects.
-It is essential to communicate your experiences and concerns with your healthcare provider to determine the best treatment option for you.
+It is essential to communicate your experiences and concerns with your healthcare professionals to determine the best treatment option for you.

 Frequently Asked Questions